Mariners’ Jean Segura, Hisashi Iwakuma could be back in Seattle by end of week if all goes well in Tacoma starting Monday

 Monday’s game against Detroit kicks off a stretch of 16 of 19 at home that could go a long way toward determining the course of the rest of the Mariners’ season.

-But the Mariners will also keep a close eye on Tacoma and rehab assignments for two players there — pitcher Hisashi Iwakuma and shortstop Jean Segura — that also loom pivotal.
+But the Mariners were also keeping a close eye on Tacoma and rehab assignments for two players there — pitcher Hisashi Iwakuma and shortstop Jean Segura — that loom pivotal.

-Iwakuma is expected to throw 70-75 pitches Monday night and if all goes well could return to the starting rotation on Saturday against Houston — Seattle has yet to announce a starter for that game.
+Iwakuma had been expected to throw 70-75 pitches Monday night with the team saying if all went well he could return to the starting rotation on Saturday against Houston — Seattle has yet to announce a starter for that game.

-Iwakuma has been on the disabled list since May 10 with inflammation in his right shoulder.
+Iwakuma, who has been on the disabled list since May 10 with inflammation in his right shoulder, instead threw 49 pitches in two innings, allowing four hits, four runs and two walks, with 32 strikes.

 Most Read Stories